Jyothishjoy/albert/README.md

 # albert
-Feature extraction from QM output files for ML workflows
+Feature extraction from QM outputs for ML workflows